 Welcome to the library, new students!

 The Library will play a big part in your experience while you’re at York.
 There’s a lot to take in if you’re new, and we’ll take you through some ways to get started on this page with a step-by-step Library To-Do List.
-Want more detail on any of these?
-You'll find detailed information on our #UoYTips guide.
+If you want a little more detail on the library basics, check out our Library Essentials Guide.

 1. Find your space